 As the name suggests, this method gets you cold brew coffee in one minute.
 No hot water is used in the process, and your java is ready in no time.
 Is that not great?

-Note: Skipping the 1-minute stir will result in a weak beverage.
-This is because the ground coffee is fine
+Note: Skipping the 1-minute stir will result in a soft beverage.
+This is because the ground coffee is fine.

 Can you make the cold brew hot again?

-So you have your cold brew and craving for a hot cup of coffee, is it ok to heat it?
-Well, if not concerned about coffee acidity, it is ok to heat your java.
+So you have your cold brew and crave a hot cup of coffee.
+Is it ok to heat it?
+Well, if you are not concerned about coffee acidity, it is ok to heat your java.
 Cold brew is said to be 67% less acidic than the usual brewed coffee, and hence good for you if you want coffee that is easier on your stomach.

 What about tea?

 You will not regret having your Aeropress in the house during hot days.
 This coffee maker makes sure you have enough cold coffee throughout.
-For the best experience when brewing Aeropress cold brew, make sure to follow the steps outlined in each method.
+For the best experience when brewing Aeropress cold brew, follow the steps outlined in each method.